Prior To Your Pet’s Dental Cleaning Procedure:

 Pain medications will be given to your pet before the procedure that will help to control pain for up to 24 hours.
 If teeth are extracted, pain medications will be sent home and are also included in the cost of the procedure.

-Two veterinary technicians will continuously monitor your pet under the direct supervision of the doctor.
+Two licensed veterinary technicians will continuously monitor your pet under the direct supervision of the doctor.

 I.V. fluids will run continuously to ensure your pet’s blood pressure stays stable.

 Our veterinary technicians and doctor will continuously monitor and provide appropriate amounts anesthesia to keep your pet sedated and completely pain free.

 Your pet will receive continuous oxygen therapy to ensure adequate oxygenation to the brain and major organs.

 We use the latest in surgical monitoring technology to continuously watch several different parameters all on one screen.

 During your pet's procedure, we constantly monitor all of the following parameters:

 Electrocardiogram (ECG) to watch for any changes in your pet’s heart function